garyduckworth/MVP/README.md

 3. BEDMAS order of operation will be applied to expressions

-4. Calculations shall be performed using the MVP Math algorithm.
-   If execution fails API will attempt to use legacy algorithms.
+4. Calculations will use MVP Math algorithm, If execution fails API will use legacy algorithms.

 NOTE: MVP Math replaces legacy "A Cool Calculation Company Saas Product"